cybozu-go/cke/docs/cke-localproxy.md

 In order to run the local DNS service, you may need to disable `systemd-resolved.service`.

-To access Kubernetes Services, the host needs to be able to communicates with Kubernetes Pods.
+To access Kubernetes Services, the host needs to be able to communicate with Kubernetes Pods.

 ## Configuration